jbequ5/SAGE-Enigma-Subnet/Why-Sage.md

 Every Enigma Machine run is a high-volume mining operation.
 Fragments are generated at every meaningful decision boundary: high-level planning, subtask breakdown, synthesis, stall recovery, experimental branches, knowledge lookups.

 The Solve Subsystem handles the first scoring gate or threshold.
-Defense then runs immediately on the local machine to block leakage, gaming, and garbage before anything propagates.
-Fragments that survive local gating get pushed to secure feed vaults.
+The strict birth gate then runs immediately to block low-value or unproven fragments before anything propagates.
+Fragments that survive are pushed to secure feed vaults.
 From there, the Strategy Subsystem pulls them into global graph mining, looking for structure across the full history of runs: community clusters, recurring motifs, high-centrality nodes, patterns that show up across different challenges and different miners.

-Why bother mining the graph?
-Because an isolated insight is useful exactly once.
-The graph turns individual data points into a connected map.
-It can surface transferable patterns and cross-domain connections that no single run could find alone.

 ### Access: Mid-Run Intelligence

 The biggest bottleneck in agentic systems isn’t generation.
 It’s getting the right knowledge in front of the agent at the moment it actually needs it.
-The agent stalls, or repeats a mistake a previous run already solved, because the answer exists somewhere in the system but can’t be reached in time.

 Synapse is being built to fix this.
 It’s the Meta-Agent — the interface layer that will sit between the intelligence system and both miners and sponsors.
 For miners mid-run, it will work as a copilot: surfacing relevant fragments, mined strategies, and ranked results in real time.
 When the agent hits a decision point or stalls, existing intelligence shows up without waiting for batch processing or a global model update.

 This layer is also designed to work as a continuous fine-tuning mechanism.
 Every time Synapse surfaces knowledge, the system will track what the agent actually used and what it ignored.
 That signal feeds back into how knowledge gets ranked next time.
 The access layer optimises itself with each run.